GiovineItalia/Compose.jl/README.md

 Unilke most vector graphics libraries, compose is thoroughly declarative.
 Rather than issue a sequence of drawing commands, graphics are formed by sticking various things together and then letting the library figure out how to draw it.
-The "things" in this case fall one of three types: Property, Form, and Canves.
+The "things" in this case fall one of three types: Property, Form, and Canvas.
 "Sticking together" is primary achieved with the `compose` function.

 The semantics of composition are fairly simple, and once grasped provide a